MedARC-AI/fmri-fm/README.md

 ## Contributing

 This is a community-driven open science project.
 We welcome all contributions.
 To get started contributing, see our [contributing guide](CONTRIBUTING.md) and [code of conduct](CODE_OF_CONDUCT.md).
+Then take a look at our [open issues](https://github.com/SophontAI/fmri-fm/issues/).

 ## License